frc-5160-the-chargers/5160-docs/docs/software/welcome.md

 - ChargerLib - A set of (optional) utilities to improve robot code
 - And vendor libraries for FRC, such as Phoenix 6, REVLib and more!

+Here is the recommended reading order of the pages below:

+1. Basic Knowledge
+2. Controlling Hardware
+3. Command based programming

-Click on the other pages here to get started!
+Currently, the other pages are a WIP.